AdhirRamjiawan/SnakeEditor/README.txt

 	- Add shader effects: https://www.sfml-dev.org/tutorials/2.0/graphics-shader.php
 	- snake must spit out apples too to fight enemies and bosses
 	- Add multiple targets and when snake is able to hit these targets in quick succession keep track of a combo counter
-	- In the snake editor add in a way to create text and shape elements and generate c++ code.
+	- In the snake editor add in a UI designer to create text and shape elements and generate c++ code.
 	- Make SFML lib dependencies more relative for CI/CD builds etc.
 	- Implement scene stacks for Scene Manager especially for GUI driven scenes like Main menu

+BUGS:
+	- After the first game of snake the game speed is too high.